-GOAL A: THRIFT SAFETY AND SOUNDNESS.
-Aggressively enforce safety and soundness standards in the state chartered thrift industry and compliance with the Texas Finance Code in a manner that is constructive and maintains the interest of depositors, creditors and borrowers of savings institutions as paramount.
-[Texas Finance Code, Subtitle B, Savings and Loan Associations and Subtitle C, Savings Banks]
+- GOAL A: THRIFT SAFETY AND SOUNDNESS.
+Effectively and efficiently enforce safety and soundness standards in the state chartered thrift industry and compliance with the Texas Finance Code in a manner that is constructive and maintains the interest of depositors, creditors, and borrowers of savings institutions as paramount.
+[Texas Finance Code Subtitle B, Savings and Loan Associations and Subtitle C, Savings Banks] - STRATEGY A-1-1.

-STRATEGY A-1-1.
 THRIFT EXAMINATION AND SUPERVISION.
-Perform full and limited scope examinations and participate with federal regulators in examinations according to the priority examination schedule; monitor and enforce the safe and sound operations of state chartered savings institutions and their compliance with applicable laws and regulations.

-GOAL B: MORTGAGE REGULATION.
-Protect Texas home buyers through fair and effective regulation of mortgage originating individuals and businesses.
-[Texas Finance Code, Subtitle E, Mortgage Broker License Act, Chapter 156, Mortgage Banker Registration Act, Chapter 157, Residential Mortgage Loan Servicer Registration Act, Chapter 158, Texas SAFE Mortgage Licensing Act of 2009, Chapter 180]
+Perform full and limited scope examinations and participate with federal regulators in examinations according to the priority examination schedule; monitor and enforce the safe and sound operations of state chartered savings institutions and their compliance with applicable laws and regulations. - GOAL B: MORTGAGE REGULATION.
+Protect Texas homebuyers through fair and effective regulation of mortgage originating entities, individuals, and mortgage servicers.
+[Texas Finance Code, Subtitle E, Chapter 156 Residential Mortgage Loan Companies, Chapter 157 Mortgage Bankers and Residential Mortgage Loan Originators, and Chapter 158, Residential Mortgage Loan Servicers] - STRATEGY B-1-1.

-STRATEGY B-1-1.
 MORTGAGE INDUSTRY LICENSING.
-Process, investigate and evaluate mortgage originator license applications and registrations of entities and individuals; enforce compliance with standards of conduct.
+Process, investigate and evaluate mortgage originator license applications and registrations of entities and individuals; enforce compliance with standards of conduct. - STRATEGY B-1-2.

-STRATEGY B-1-2.
 MORTGAGE INDUSTRY EXAMINATION.
-Ensure effective and efficient examination of mortgage originators through fair, responsible, and comprehensive investigation and enforcement of regulatory requirements regarding procedures and standards of conduct.

-STRATEGY B-1-3.
-TEXAS ONLINE.
-Provide for the processing of occupational licenses, registrations, or permit fees through TexasOnline.
-Estimated and nontransferable.
-(Inactive since 9/1/2010.)

-GOAL C: CONSUMER RESPONSIVENESS.
-Ensure responsiveness to inquiries, requests and complaints from the industry, citizens, public officials, and other state and federal governmental entities.
-[Texas Finance Code, Chapter 13, Department of Savings and Mortgage Lending, §13.011; Chapter 156, Residential Mortgage Loan Companies and Residential Mortgage Loan Originators, §156.301, et. seq.; and Chapter 157, Registration of Mortgage Bankers, §157.007 and §157.008, Chapter 158, Residential Mortgage Loan Servicers, §158.101-103]
+Ensure effective and efficient examination of mortgage originators through fair, responsible, and comprehensive investigation and enforcement of regulatory requirements regarding procedures and standards of conduct. - GOAL C: CONSUMER RESPONSIVENESS.
+Ensure responsiveness to inquiries, requests, and complaints from citizens, industry, public officials, and other state and federal governmental entities.
+[Texas Finance Code, Chapter 13 Savings and Loan Department, §13.011; Chapter 156 Residential Mortgage Loan Companies, §156.301(b); Chapter 157 Mortgage Bankers and Residential Mortgage Loan Originators, §157.0022 and §157.021; and Chapter 158, Residential Mortgage Loan Servicers, §158.102] - STRATEGY C-1-1.

-STRATEGY C-1-1.
 COMPLAINT AND INQUIRY PROCESS.
 Provide a forum for registering complaints, responding to requests and inquiries and taking appropriate action when warranted.
 Respond appropriately to requests or inquiries to obtain information regarding financial institutions and mortgage originators, giving particular priority to requests from state and federal agencies conducting civil and criminal investigation.

-II.
-DEPARTMENT DEMOGRAPHICS